Li Lecheng: Liaoning

 On 20 October 2021, he was promoted again to become acting governor of Liaoning, replacing Liu Ning, who was then appointed as the CCP Committee Secretary of Guangxi.
 He officially engaged in the governor of Liaoning in early 2022.

 Ministry of Industry and Information Technology

 On 28 February 2025, Li was appointed as the Party Secretary of the Ministry of Industry and Information Technology, replacing Jin Zhuanglong.
 He officially took the office of the Minister of Industry and Information Technology on 30 April 2025.

+Anhui

+On 23 September 2026, Li was appointed as the Party Secretary of Anhui.